CIA activities in the Philippines: Manila

-Also, in Manila, the CIA was able to possess and control the “Regional Service Center” (RSC).
+Also, in Manila, the CIA was able to possess and control the "Regional Service Center" (RSC).
 The RSC is a CIA front for the United States Information Service.
 This state-of-the-art printing facility covertly serves as a propaganda plant, and it has the capabilities to manufacture large amounts of first-rate color magazines, posters, and pamphlets in at least 14 different Asian Languages.
 During the Vietnam War, the RSC was involved in the CIA attempts to sabotage North Vietnam economy.
 The RSC counterfeit North Vietnam currency and airdropped through the North Vietnam territory in order to paralyze the resistance.

 In a lecture given at the University of the Philippines Manila on August 18, 2000, Roland B. Simbulan, Coordinator of the Manila Studies Program, said of the CIA's presence in the Philippines: "The CIA in the Philippines has engaged in countless covert operations for intervention and dirty tricks particularly in Philippine domestic policies.
-On top of all this is the U.S. diplomatic mission, especially the political section that is a favorite cover for CIA operatives.
+On top of all this is the US diplomatic mission, especially the political section that is a favorite cover for CIA operatives.
 CIA front companies also provide an additional but convenient layer for operatives assigned overseas.
 "In general, wherever you find U.S. big business interests...you also find a very active CIA."
 These business interests include big corporations such as Nike, United Fruits, Coca~Cola, Ford, and Citicorp.
 Relatedly, CIA operative David Sternberg fronted as a foreign correspondent for an American newspaper based in Boston, The Christian Science Monitor, when he assisted Gabriel Kaplan in managing the presidential campaign of Ramon Magsaysay."

 On April 18, 1973, National Security Advisor Henry Kissinger discussed the possibility of the United States State Department to consider providing assistance in improving the Manila police administration in the form of equipment and expert advice.
 The discussion of merging the 17 separate departments into one was highlighted in this letter.